Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Methods

 \subsection{Truncations}

-We perform two truncations to mitigate the growth of strings: \begin{enumerate} \item A first truncation is coefficient truncation: whenever a string $\mu(v)$ in the linear combination in Eq.~\eqref{eq:linearcomb} has $|\lambda_v^{(m)}| < \varepsilon$, for a fixed $\varepsilon$, we remove $\mu(v)$ from the linear combination.
+To mitigate exponential growth in the number of strings of the observable while retaining accuracy, we employ truncation schemes to reduce the number of Majorana strings.
+Namely, we perform two truncations to mitigate the growth of Majorana strings: \begin{enumerate} \item The first truncation is \textit{coefficient truncation}: whenever a string $\mu(v)$ in the linear combination in Eq.~\eqref{eq:linearcomb} has $|\lambda_v^m| < \varepsilon$, for a fixed $\varepsilon$, we remove $\mu(v)$ from the linear combination.

+\item The second truncation is based on the number of unpaired Majoranas $w_s(v)$ in Eq.~\eqref{eq:singles_count}.
+We refer to it as \textit{unpaired truncation}.
+This truncation, which is especially well motivated if the initial state is a Fock state, consists of truncating strings $\mu(v)$ with $w_s(v) > S\in\mathbb N^+$.
+We provide a detailed motivation for this truncation below. \end{enumerate} We will detail the reasoning behind these truncation rules in the next subsections.